 The safety team continues to provide training in electrical hazard awareness for the PCEP team and contractors.
-Training for first responders continues through the Fire and Life Safety Committee (FLSC) and now includes personnel in Segment 2.
+Training for first responders continues through the Fire and Life Safety Committee (FLSC) and now includes personnel in Segment 1.
 Information has been shared with the public outreach team who will provide appropriate messaging to the general public in advance of the electrification of the various sections of the project.
 Recent safety related activities include:

-- Preparations are underway for an on-site visit by FRA personnel to review the revised EPREP; the visit is expected during the September October period. - The PCEP Safety team conducted OCS Safety Awareness training for the California Public Utilities Commission (CPUC) in Fresno, California on April 4, 2023. - OCS awareness training of first responders in Segments 3 and 4 is complete.
-Training continues in San Mateo and training will begin in mid-July 2023 for South San Francisco. - Conducted an OHA on the CEMOF. - Continue working through the remaining safety and security certification items for both infrastructure and EMU elements. - Continued safety special task force working group including TASI, Rail Operations, and PCEP to address communications, process, and procedure improvements.
+- Preparations are underway for an on-site visit by FRA personnel to review the revised EPREP; the visit is expected during the September October period. - OCS awareness training of first responders in Segments 3 and 4 is complete.
+Training continues in San Mateo and training began in mid-July 2023 for South San Francisco. - Continue working through the remaining safety and security certification items for both infrastructure and EMU elements. - Continued safety special task force working group including TASI, Rail Operations, and PCEP to address communications, process, and procedure improvements.